Algorithm development

 To facilitate the testing phase, the algorithm tools also provide an algorithm mock client.
 This client can be used to test your algorithm locally without having to start up the server and nodes.
 The mock client provides the same functions as the algorithm client, but instead of communicating with the server, it simply returns a smart mock response.
 The mock client does not mock the output of the algorithm functions, but actually calls them with locally defined test data.
 This way, you can easily test locally if your algorithm functions give the answer you expect without worrying about the infrastructure.

 Your personalized template already contains a test/test.py file that contains boilerplate code to test your algorithm.
-You just need to make some adjustments to test your average algorithm.
+You just need to make small adjustments to test your average algorithm.

 Implement your partial and central functions as described above.